- Semgrep in CI

 Set SEMGREP_TIMEOUT

 to define a custom timeout.
 The value must be in seconds.
-The default value is 30 seconds.
-This timeout refers to the maximum amount of time Semgrep spends scanning a single file.
-By default, it attempts to scan each file with this timeout three times; you can control this using --timeout-threshold
+The default value is 5 seconds.
+This timeout refers to the maximum amount of time Semgrep spends running a single rule on a single file.
+By default, it attempts to scan each rule/file combination with this timeout three times; you can control this using --timeout-threshold

 .